 By contrast, interns that have looser arrangements with the organisation and shadow (rather than perform set tasks), could fall outside the worker protection.

 The National Living Wage (NLW) and National Minimum Wage (NMW)

 There are a few exceptions to NLW or NMW entitlement though.

-One of the exceptions is work experience placements not exceeding one year undertaken by students as part of a UK-based higher education or further educations course.
+One of the exceptions is work experience placements not exceeding one year undertaken by students as part of a UK-based higher education or further education course.

 Another exception is voluntary workers who work for charities, voluntary organisations, associated fund-raising bodies and statutory bodies.
 They are not entitled to a minimum wage provided certain conditions are met.
 They must not receive payment other than reimbursement of expenses incurred or reasonably estimated.
 They also must not receive any benefits in kind other than reasonable subsistence or accommodation.

 There is a good reason to pay interns even when you don’t legally have to.
 If you don’t offer payment you may well be excluding able people who can’t afford to do an internship for free.
 By offering to pay interns you’re widening your pool of talent.